thosgood/this-weeks-finds/markdown/201-250/week203.md

 which is universal for quantum computation, available at [quant-ph/0001108](http://www.arXiv.org/quant-ph/0001108).

-But don\'t get the wrong idea: it\'s not that some magic feature of the golden number is required to build a universal quantum computer!
-It\'s just that the 5 seems to be the *smallest* number n such that SU~q~(2) Chern-Simons theory is computationally universal when q is an nth root of 1.
+But don't get the wrong idea: it's not that some magic feature of the golden number is required to build a universal quantum computer!
+It's just that the 5 seems to be the *smallest* number n such that SU~q~(2) Chern-Simons theory is computationally universal when q is an nth root of 1.

-That\'s pretty much everything I know about the golden number.
-So now, what about this \"Golden Object\" puzzle?
+That's pretty much everything I know about the golden number.
+So now, what about this "Golden Object" puzzle?

 Basically, the problem was to find an object that acts like the golden number.
-The golden number has G^2^ = G + 1, so we want to find a object G equipped with a nice isomorphism between G^2^ and G + 1.
+The golden number has G^2 = G + 1, so we want to find a object G equipped with a nice isomorphism between G^2 and G + 1.

 If G is just a set, this means we want a nice one-to-one correspondence between pairs of elements of G, and elements of G together with one other thing.
-It doesn\'t matter what that other thing is, so let\'s call it \"@\".
+It doesn't matter what that other thing is, so let's call it "@".

-(You may be wondering about the word \"nice\".
-The point is, the problem is too easy if we don\'t demand that the solution be nice in some way - some way that I don\'t feel like making precise.)
+(You may be wondering about the word "nice".
+The point is, the problem is too easy if we don't demand that the solution be nice in some way - some way that I don't feel like making precise.)

-Here\'s Robin Houston\'s answer:
+Here's Robin Houston's answer:

-Define a \"bit\" to be either 0 or 1.
-Define a \"golden tree\" to be a (planar) binary tree with leaves labelled by 0, 1, or \*, where every node has at most one bit-child.
+Define a "bit" to be either 0 or 1.
+Define a "golden tree" to be a (planar) binary tree with leaves labelled by 0, 1, or *, where every node has at most one bit-child.
 For example:

                   /\